 - a motability vehicle, for example a car, powered wheelchair or scooter

-The Family Fund is a charity that gives grants to ease the stress on families who have a disabled or seriously ill child.
+Family Fund is a charity that supports families with disabled or seriously ill children under 18 years old.

-You can apply for help if you’re on a low income and you care for a disabled or seriously ill child at home.
+You might be able to apply for help if you’re on a low income and you care for a disabled or seriously ill child at home.

 Check if you’re eligible and find out how to apply on the Family Fund website.